The 4 Steps to Apply for a PMP Certification

 - Enter the “PMI® Eligibility ID” and the first four letters of your last name.

 - Select a preferred test center.

 - Confirm the contact details.

 - Take note of your examination confirmation details and the unique 16 digit confirmation number displayed.

 Keep this information safely.
 The information will also be sent through an email notification.

-If you have already scheduled the exam but need to shift dates, you are allowed to rescheduled your dates upto two days prior to the exam.
-However, the administration fee may apply according to the following fee agreement:
+If you have already scheduled the exam but need to shift dates, you are allowed to reschedule your exam up to two days prior to your originally schedule exam date and time.
+However, an administration fee may apply according to the following fee agreement: